-The loss allowance was measured at an amount equal to 12 month expected credit losses under the general approach for receivables from sale-leaseback transaction.
-The receivables from sale-leaseback transactions were neither past due nor impaired.
+The loss allowance was measured at an amount equal to 12 month and lifetime expected credit losses under the general approach for receivables from sale-leaseback transaction.
+The changes in the loss allowance was mainly due to the additional of loss allowance on receivables from sale-leaseback transactions at the reporting date under the expected credit loss model.